-The upper $100_8$ addresses are used for the Register File and are not protected and should not be protected to insure proper operation of the Register File.
-The next lower $40_8$ memory locations, which contain the program for an Auto Load or Auto Dump operation, are always protected against alteration by a special storage protection circuit.
-The $40_8$ addresses protected depend upon the memory size and encompass the addresses shown in Table 2-2.
+The upper 408 memory locations reserved for Auto Load and Auto Dump programs are always protected against alteration by a special storage protection circuit.
+The actual addresses protected depend upon the memory size and encompass the addresses shown in Table 2-2.